-Whether you are looking to define your garden’s boundaries, conceal an eyesore, zone certain areas to give your outdoor space a new dimension, or simply make existing borders look more decorative, wooden fencing or metal screening is a great way to achieve it.
+Whether you are looking to define boundaries in your garden, conceal an eyesore, zone certain areas to give your outdoor space a new dimension, or simply make existing borders look more decorative, garden fences are a great way to achieve it.

 Hardwood is the ideal choice of timber, but as softwood is more affordable it might be preferred and can be just as effective if well cared for.
 If you choose timber, remember to check how it has been treated.
 Fencing is commonly either dip-treated (where the wood is immersed in preservative), or pressure treated where it is also treated with preservative but dried first.
 This is longer lasting but comes with a higher price tag.
 Dip-treated fences need periodic re-treating so it might be worth investing in a paint sprayer for regular reapplications of fence stain.

 Fencing can be bought in two ways — you can either have a bespoke design built to specific dimensions, or purchase ready-made panels in standard sizes.
-Whichever option you choose, there are plenty of styles on offer; however, which is best for you should be determined by purpose and property type.
+Whichever option you choose, we have plenty of garden fence ideas on offer; however, which is best for you should be determined by purpose and property type.

 How to install your fence

 Erecting fencing is within the grasp of competent DIYers, but if doing it yourself, it’s best to ask someone else to help.

 Fences, walls and gates do not require building regulations approval, but it is important that they are structurally sound.
 New fencing will not usually require planning permission either; however, if you live in a listed property, or in the curtilage of one, then you will need to seek listed building consent.